A Bayesian adaptive design for dual-agent phase I-II oncology trials integrating efficacy data across stages: Simulation study

 \subsection{Operating characteristics}

-We are most interested to assess whether our Bayesian MAC model yields robust inferences about parameters of the drug combinations.
-Since it leverages the stage I data for adaptive allocation of patients during stage II, we concentrate on evaluating the design's operating characteristics for the stage II only according to the following metrics:
+In this section, we present a simulation study that will assess the operating characteristics of our design.
+Since we apply an already established dose-escalation procedure in stage I, we concentrate on evaluating the design's operating characteristics for the stage II, which leverages efficacy data from stage I. We report the simulation results according to the following metrics: